Baleen whale: History of whaling

 Commercial whaling was historically important as an industry well throughout the 19th and 20th centuries.
 Whaling was at that time a sizable European industry with ships from Britain, France, Spain, Denmark, the Netherlands, and Germany, sometimes collaborating to hunt whales in the Arctic.
 By the early 1790s, whalers, namely the British (Australian) and Americans, started to focus efforts in the South Pacific; in the mid-1900s, over 50,000 humpback whale were taken from the South Pacific.
-At its height in the 1880s, U.S. profits turned to USD10,000,000, equivalent to US$225,000,000 today.
+At its height in the 1880s, U.S. profits turned to USD10,000,000, equivalent to US$225,000,000 in 2000.
 Commonly exploited species included arctic whales such as the gray whale, right whale, and bowhead whale because they were close to the main whaling ports, like New Bedford.
 After those stocks were depleted, rorquals in the South Pacific were targeted by nearly all whaling organizations; however, they often out-swam whaling vessels.
 Whaling rorquals was not effective until the harpoon cannon was invented in the late 1860s.
 Whaling basically stopped when stocks of all species were depleted to a point that they could not be harvested on a commercial scale.
 Whaling was controlled in 1982 when the International Whaling Commission (IWC) placed a moratorium setting catch limits to protect species from dying out from over-exploitation, and eventually banned it: